 Remember, a significant portion of healthcare website users may be older or have disabilities.
 Design with these demographics in mind, incorporating features like adjustable text size and intuitive navigation.
 Prioritize simplicity and clarity in your visual hierarchy to guide users effortlessly through your site.

-You might also be interested in reading our article about website design best practices for 2024.
+You might also be interested in reading our article about website design best practices.

 The navigation of your healthcare website should be clear and uncomplicated.
 You don't want your users to get lost in a maze of dropdowns and lists.
 Instead, you should use simpler navigation options by removing redundant elements in menus.